redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

        ./RedisInsight-v2-linux-x86_64.AppImage
        ```

+   * For Debian, run:

+     ```
+     sudo apt install ./RedisInsight-v2-linux-amd64.deb
+     ```

 **From stores**

 * You can install RedisInsight from [Snapcraft](https://snapcraft.io/redisinsight) or [FlatHub](https://flathub.org/apps/details/com.redis.RedisInsight) using instructions available at those sites.

 ## Add a Redis database

+If you already have a Redis database, you can:

+* Add it manually by specifying connection details.

+* Auto-discover your Redis Enterprise Cluster or Cloud databases, as well as your Redis Sentinel instances.

-You can add a Redis database manually, create a new Redis Enterprise Cloud database, or connect to an existing database.
-To try Redis Enterprise Cloud, select **Try Redis Cloud with enhanced database capabilities**.
+If you need a free Redis database with modern data models and processing engines, select **Try Redis Cloud with enhanced database capabilities**.

-If you already have Redis database up and running locally, select **Autodiscover Databases**.
+If you already have a Redis database up and running locally, RedisInsight automatically searches for it and adds it if found.

-Enter the requested details, then click **Submit** or **Add Redis Database**.

 Once added, your database appears with **Database Alias**, **Host:Port**, **Connection Type**, **Modules**, and **Last connection**.